hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [ ] check, is max_mig_per_user
 - [ ] check: idle timeout -> how do i set it so that users can run training runs in background, but that it checks when it's done and shuts it if nothing happening?

+# cgroups
 - [ ] not sure if i optimally set up cgroups correctly -> maybe within user-group slice, each user should then get their own slice -> can see how much each user is using (in logs / reports)?
 It would be useful to see who is doing what....
     - [ ] make sure cgroups & user groups are integrated together / consistent

-# cgroups
 - [ ] I don't think this is set up properly: `systemctl status ds01.slice` shows it being inactive

-# clean up
+# User groups
+- [ ] sort out user groups (incl using docker-users in the scripts, rather than docker -> remove docker group)
+- [ ] sort out admin vs user vs docker etc scripts (admin is too broad -> it should be dissagregated by functionality)

+# File/Dir Clean Up of SSD
-- [ ] once identified currnet users -> send message out via dsl for saving important work -> begin deleting.
+- [ ] once identified current users -> send message out via dsl for saving important work -> begin deleting.
 - [ ] many remaining images to clean up (`sudo docker images`) -> `sudo docker image prune -a`

-# logging
-- [ ] create sym link to reports in opts
-- [ ] add grafana & prometheus

-# /usr-mirror & etc-mirror/
-- [ ] have a /usr-mirror in git hub repo as well as etc-mirror, for full documentation
-- [ ]

-# Done
-- [x] set up git repo
-- [x] set system groups and encrpytd group passwords immutable & protected
-- [x] set up audit script
-- [x] set up logging script
-- [x] set up initial crontab